top of page

 Mid Season Sale (MSS) is an opportunity for retailers to clear through any stock that is old, underperforming against expectation or seasonal.

 The reason why this analysis is so important, is because as the new season approaches retailers do not want Open To Buy (OTB) funds tied up in last season's slow movers particularly if we are transitioning from summer to winter or vice versa.
-Basically if we don’t clear through this season's obsolete stock we risk having our replenishment funds frozen in aged inventory that will prevent us from trading when the new season freshness launches!

-Open to Buy (OTB) is a retail budget that outlines the money that is available to spend on future orders (replenishment and newness).
 An OTB takes into consideration the amount of inventory you have on hand and the ideal amount of stock the business is required to purchase to meet budgeted sales and demand of the customer.

 So your markdown skus are live, but how are they tracking?
 Selling like hot cakes or still turning on 20 weeks of cover (eek!).
 It’s always important to identify the slow movers quickly, even more so during sale periods.
-I know it can be disappointing when you thought a particular style was going to set your world on fire but the customer didn’t agree… devastating.

 We’ve all been there, the first round markdown goes live and the styles still aren’t moving, what!
 But never fear, now is the opportunity to review performance, and make some tweaks to kiss the slow movers goodbye.
 How you ask?
 By adding a further discount of course!
 This is just one markdown strategy that can be implemented to cement MMS success.